 The Honors Program provides qualified students the opportunity to complete a two-semester, six-credit research project under the supervision of a faculty advisor.
 Each Honors project culminates in a thesis and oral defense.
 Completing an Honors project can be one of the most academically rewarding experiences of a student's undergraduate career.

-- The Resource Room in Morton Hall (Room 210).
+- The Resource Room in Boswell Hall (Room 237).
 The Resource Room houses the Department's collection of completed Honors and Masters theses, as well as other valuable tools, such as the Honors Guidelines Binder, various writing guides, and copies of application forms.

 - The Honors Guidelines binder.
 Located in the Resource Room, the binder includes information pertinent to both individual departmental expectations as well as the College-wide guidelines set by the Charles Center.
 Departmental application forms for Honors can be found in this binder, along with the required forms regulated by the Charles Center.